cjcjameson/cjcjameson.github.io/readme.md

 Hello world!
-This was my first git repo and first website I created from scratch in early 2014
+This is a revision of my first website of early 2014.
+Look forward to an overhaul.

-Moving everything over to my github.io place (9/18/14)

 C.J.
 Jameson
 cjcjameson at gmail dot com